 How to respond to the work related requirements?

-How you demonstrate that you can match your skills, knowledge or experience to the work related requirements is one of the most important parts of your written application.
+How you demonstrate that you can match your skills, knowledge or experience to the work related requirements for the job is one of the most important parts of your application.

 The work related requirements are listed in the job description form (JDF) and are divided into two categories - essential and desirable.

 For each requirement, describe or list specific examples of times or projects when you have used the required skills or knowledge, tell us what action you took and include any details of the outcome or feedback.